 Still seeking out bitter flavors in adulthood for a different study, Reed analyzed 400,000 food reviews posted by Amazon customers on the company website over 10 years, finding that many reviewers described food products as too sweet.
 “Sweet was the most frequently mentioned taste quality,” she says.
 “Reviewers definitively told us that human food is over-sweetened.”
 The findings were published in the scientific journal Physiology & Behavior, and Reed was stunned to see how many online commenters felt “that normal, commercially available foods are often sweetened beyond the point where people want to eat them.”

-Reed, who publishes scholarly papers on genetic variation in obesity and taste in humans and mice, and examines the biology of human salt perception, was raised in a home that was built on a former asparagus farm. and asparagus spears would pop up in the middle of her family’s yard every spring.
+Reed, who publishes scholarly papers on genetic variation in obesity and taste in humans and mice, and examines the biology of human salt perception, was raised in a home that was built on a former asparagus farm, where asparagus spears would pop up in the middle of her family’s yard every spring.